 Harry Esteve, DEQ’s Communications Manager, will lead a panel comprised of the following DEQ staff:

 Justin Green, Water Quality Administrator, Travis Luckey, Chief Information Officer, Angel Gillette, Your DEQ Online Project Manager, Christine Svetkovich, Water Quality Manager and Mitch Frister, Your DEQ Online Project Team Member.
 This panel of subject matter experts will share insights about DEQ’s move toward a central online hub to streamline the way we accept, process and share information.
 DEQ’s new Environmental Data Management System, called Your DEQ Online, will provide an easy and intuitive online system for connecting to DEQ.
-The first phase of the project is scheduled to go live in March 2021.

 The Clean Waste State Revolving Fund is one of 33 conference exhibitors.